iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Ih<br> :date: __2021-03-24 19:07:31__

 > I randomly saw this on the app store and Installed it.
 This app can be useful thankyou.<br> :date: __2021-03-24 11:37:13__

-> I don't know exactly how useful this app has been during the pandemic--never needed it for myself, since I have not contracted the virus.
-I, thankfully, haven't received any exposure alerts either.
-But, I see these specific things as good things.
-Being able to look at a little local health data was nice.
-Glad the app existed!<br> :date: __2021-03-21 10:18:10__

-> I answer one question and then I get notified again the same time the next day.
-Very simple and easy to use and I can also read other Covid-19 info.<br> :date: __2021-03-12 03:06:19__

-> How to report if someone is exposers<br> :date: __2021-03-11 21:23:02__

-> It's always good two be healthy that's the number 🗝️ Corona is real<br> :date: __2021-03-11 19:16:59__